This term we will be reading The Accidental Prime Minister by Tom McLaughlin.

 In school we use the "VIPERS" approach.
-The following question starters will support your child when reading at home.
+At the bottom of this page there is a useful document of question prompts to help support your child's reading comprehension at home.

 Reading at Home